-I’m surprised just how easy it is to use an iPad or an Android tablet as a second monitor with Ubuntu 22.04 LTS and above.
+I’m surprised just how easy it is to use an iPad or an Android tablet as a second monitor with Ubuntu 22.04 LTS.

-Not just “access your desktop” but “use it to extend your desktop” as though it were a regular, physically connected external monitor.
+Not just “access your desktop” but “use it to extend your desktop” as though it were a normal, physically connected external monitor.

-I know: I’m supposed to be on the pulse of stuff like this.
+I know I’m supposed to be on the pulse when it comes to stuff like this.
 Yet here I am, monsieur slow-train, only learning about this capability because I saw it mentioned on Reddit.

-Naturally I had to dive it to try it out first hand.
-I’ve wanted something like this on Linux for a long time – albeit not out of any major need for a second monitor, more the satisfaction of knowing ‘anything Apple can do…’ etc 😉.
+Naturally I had to try it out for myself.
+I’ve wanted this sort of capability on Linux for a long time, albeit not out of any major need for a second monitor more the satisfaction of knowing “anything Apple can do…” Linux can do better, etc 😉.

-And it works pretty well, as you can see in this (hastily recorded) video:
+Good news: it works pretty well — see it in action in this (hastily recorded) video:

-Among the GNOME 42 features were changes related to support for the remote desktop protocol (RDP) and screen sharing.
-This included the ability to extend the desktop to a virtual monitor as though it were a real one (and respect any multi-monitor preferences configured).
+Among the many new GNOME 42 features were changes to remote desktop protocol (RDP) and screen sharing support.
+Amongst this, the ability to extend the GNOME Shell desktop to a virtual monitor as though it were a real one (and respect multi-monitor preferences).

-Using a tablet as a second screen through RDP asks for greater performance than being able to access a desktop over RDP (which can be laggy).
+Latency is a big ask.
+Using a tablet as an external monitor through RDP is an entirely different use case to simply accessing a desktop over RDP (which can be very laggy).

-So to help, GNOME devs plumbed in frame tracking and enhanced hardware acceleration to deliver a smooth-as-possible experience (though as the feature is network dependant don’t expect miracles on poor or slow connections).
+To help, GNOME devs plumbed in frame-tracking and enhanced hardware acceleration.
+This delivers a smooth-as-possible experience (though as the feature is network dependant don’t expect flawless fluidity on poor/slow connections).

-In a nutshell, any Linux distro with GNOME 42 (and above) can use a RDP-supported device (e.g., Android tablet, iPad, another computer) as an external monitor, much the same way as Apple’s SideCar feature (which lets macOS lets users extend their desktop to an iPad screen).
+In a nutshell, any Linux distro with GNOME 42 (or above) can use any RDP-supported device (e.g., Android tablet, iPad, even another computer) as an external monitor, similar to Apple’s SideCar feature (which lets macOS lets users extend their desktop to an iPad screen wirelessly).

-The virtual monitor behaves like a regular monitor.
-You can ‘drag’ your virtual monitor to your desired location directly from the Settings > Display panel, and adjust the virtual monitor’s screen resolution independently of your “main” display.
+Virtual monitors behaves like regular monitors so if you’re using one to extend your desktop you can ‘drag’ it to your preferred location from the Settings > Display panel, and adjust your virtual monitor’s screen resolution independently of your “main” display.

-While this kind of feature is not ‘new’ new – it’s been possible to use tablets as external monitors (including on Linux) via the local network for a while – what is new is that all of relevant components to make this work well come baked into GNOME 42.
+While this sort of feature is not ‘new’ new — it’s been possible to use tablets as external monitors (including on Linux) via the local network for a while — what is new is that all of relevant components to make this work are baked into GNOME desktop now.

 Let’s look at how to set it up.